EEC Logo

 ESIB is a project funded by the European Union within the framework of the INOGATE programme.
 The INOGATE Programme supports energy policy cooperation between the European Union and the INOGATE Partner Countries.
 ESIB will be implemented in INOGATE Partner Countries until January 2014.

-EU-INOGATE funded project ESIB launches cooperation with Energy Efficiency Centre (EEC) Georgia In the framework of the partnership agreement the Energy Efficiency Centre will reinforce and highlight the presence of the ESIB project in Georgia, and subsequently in the whole Caucasian region.
+EU-INOGATE funded project ESIB launched cooperation with Energy Efficiency Centre (EEC) Georgia In the framework of the partnership agreement.
+Energy Efficiency Centre reinforced and highlighted the presence of the ESIB project in Georgia, and subsequently in the whole Caucasian region.

-ESIB will assess the EE in buildings potential in partner countries and provide tools to improve the situation:
+ESIB have assessed the EE in buildings potential in partner countries and provided tools to improve the situation:

 • High level policy advice;